1-800-FLOWERS.COM (NASDAQ:FLWS) Price Target Cut to $13.00

-1-800-FLOWERS.COM (NASDAQ:FLWS – Get Rating) had its price objective reduced by research analysts at Benchmark from $17.00 to $13.00 in a research report issued to clients and investors on Friday, The Fly reports.
-The firm presently has a “buy” rating on the specialty retailer’s stock.
-Benchmark’s price target would indicate a potential upside of 75.44% from the stock’s current price.
+1-800-FLOWERS.COM (NASDAQ:FLWS – Get Rating) had its price target lowered by Noble Financial to $13.00 in a research note issued to investors on Tuesday, Stock Target Advisor reports.

-Separately, StockNews.com cut 1-800-FLOWERS.COM from a “hold” rating to a “sell” rating in a research note on Wednesday.
-One analyst has rated the stock with a sell rating, two have issued a hold rating and two have assigned a buy rating to the company.
-Based on data from MarketBeat.com, 1-800-FLOWERS.COM presently has a consensus rating of “Hold” and an average target price of $19.50.
+Several other equities analysts also recently issued reports on FLWS.
+Benchmark reduced their price target on shares of 1-800-FLOWERS.COM from $17.00 to $13.00 and set a buy rating for the company in a report on Friday, September 2nd.
+StockNews.com cut shares of 1-800-FLOWERS.COM from a hold rating to a sell rating in a research note on Wednesday, August 31st.
+DA Davidson dropped their price target on shares of 1-800-FLOWERS.COM from $9.25 to $7.00 and set a neutral rating on the stock in a research report on Friday, September 2nd.
+Finally, Craig Hallum dropped their price target on shares of 1-800-FLOWERS.COM to $8.00 in a research report on Tuesday.
+One analyst has rated the stock with a sell rating, two have assigned a hold rating and two have assigned a buy rating to the stock.
+According to data from MarketBeat.com, 1-800-FLOWERS.COM currently has a consensus rating of Hold and a consensus price target of $10.25.

 1-800-FLOWERS.COM Price Performance